harness/developer-hub/release-notes/continuous-delivery.md

 ### Fixed issues

-- RBAC enforced for [environment groups](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview/) based on environment group identifiers.
+- RBAC was enforced for [environment groups](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview/) based on environment group identifiers.
 (CDS-45758)

-  Users can view only those environment groups to which they have View access.
-Previously, if a user had access to view only certain environment groups, they would see an error.
-Now they should be able to see all the accessible environment groups.
+  Previously, you would see an error when trying to view environment groups if you had access to view only certain environment groups.
+Now, you can view those environment groups to which you have View access.
 - The Jenkins step was not exporting `GIT_SHA` variable as an output.
 (CDS-58256, ZD-42196)

   The Jenkins was only exporting the following five variables, which you could select in the step's **Output** tab: